jopemachine-arvis/arvis-stuff/paper/1_the_reason_that_i_started_to_make_arvis.md

 * For example, when I would like to find some file through extension, I cannot find the file through only typing file name.
 I must type some command to execute the command.
 Finding file through just file name is not attainable through `workflow`, so alfred provides some builtin feature like file searching, calculating and other necessory utilitys. but I wanted try to make this process other kind of extension.

+5. **More convenient, experimental features support**

+* Pinning search window to check information more easily.